Scaarliege/Coordinate-Cipher/README.md

 ### Encryption

-1. First you make a grid that is 26 by 26 and looks like this
+1. First you make a grid that is 26 by 26 and looks like  (we'll use a-z for this example)

    A B C ...
 Z<br>
    B A B<br>
    C B A<br>
    ...<br>
    Z
+   > You can randomly shuffle this a-z key to make a new key so a-z is not the only option

-2. Second you select any instance of the letter you're trying to encrypt (for this example we will use the letter "A")
+3. Second you select any instance of the letter you're trying to encrypt (for this example we will use the letter "A")

    A B C ...
 Z<br>
    B **A** B<br>